alxlive/cloudy/readme.markdown

 TODOs
 =====

-When the user pops out the compose window, Gmailr never finishes loading, and thus GPicker never comes into play.
+When the user pops out the compose window, Gmailr never finishes loading, and thus Cloudy never comes into play.
 A quick fix should be sent to Gmailr but I don't have time to do it right now.